Canon 600D vs 800D

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 600D does not provide wifi capability.

-Both the 600D and the 800D have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the 800D have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon 800D Manual.
+Further information on the features and operation of the 600D and 800D can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon 800D Manual.

 So what conclusions can be drawn?
 Is the Canon 600D better than the Canon 800D or vice versa?
 The listing below highlights the relative strengths of the two models.